Franz Josef II, Prince of Liechtenstein

 by Susan Flantzer © Unofficial Royalty 2015

 Franz Josef II, Prince of Liechtenstein (Franz Josef Maria Aloys Alfred Karl Johannes Heinrich Michael Georg Ignatius Benediktus Gerhardus Majella) was born August 16, 1906, at Schloss Frauenthal in Steiermark, Austria.
-He was the eldest of the eight children of Prince Aloys of Liechtenstein and Archduchess Elisabeth Amalie of Austria, who was the half-sister of Archduke Franz Ferdinand of Austria, whose assassination was one of the factors that led to World War I.
+He was the eldest of the eight children of Prince Aloys of Liechtenstein and Archduchess Elisabeth Amalie of Austria, the half-sister of Archduke Franz Ferdinand of Austria, whose assassination was one of the factors that led to World War I.

 Franz Josef had five brothers and two sisters: